-Cineflix Rights has inked a deal to take the exclusive global distribution rights for the Israeli TV drama Tehran from Moshe Zonder, creator of Netflix's wartime thriller Fauda.
+Cineflix Rights has inked a deal to take the exclusive global distribution rights for the Israeli TV drama Tehran from Moshe Zonder, writer of Netflix’s wartime thriller Fauda.

 The eight-part series follows Tamar Rabinyan, a Mossad computer hacker-agent on her first mission in the Iranian capital, where she was also born.
 When her mission fails, Tamar goes rogue, rediscovering her Iranian roots and becoming romantically involved with a pro-democracy activist as Iranian authorities close in on her and her Mossad colleagues.

 Tehran, to be produced in English, Hebrew and Farsi, is written by Zonder and Omri Shenhar, while Daniel Syrkin directs.
 There’s no word on casting.